astahjmo/astahjmo/README.md

 In the realm of computer science, I hold genuine interests in computer graphics, low-level programming, compiler design, and architecture design, among other areas.

-I'm also starting to write blog posts, and you can check them out on my [blog](https://astahjmo.github.io/).

 You can find me on Discord as astaroth#0373 or 'astah.'